silicann/kien/README.md

   recently has been extracted from an application that only tests the actual commands that kien executes.
 In this sense there are tests that cover most of kien’s functionality but they simple are not public.
-This being said: kien should be and will have tests in the future.
+That being said: kien should and will have tests in the future.

 * Output formatting & Terminal handling